malsayber/partial_discharge_compare/ml_flow.md

 14. **Documentation and Reporting**:
     - **Comprehensive Documentation**: Provide clear documentation for code modules, functions, and classes to facilitate understanding and maintenance.
     - **Experiment Reports**: Generate detailed reports summarizing experiments, methodologies, and findings to communicate results effectively.
-15. All the code should be inside a folder called `src` and the data should be inside a folder called `data` and the log should be inside a folder called `log` and the model should be inside a folder called `model`
+15. All the code should be inside a folder called `ml_flow` and the data should be inside a folder called `data` and the log should be inside a folder called `log` and the model should be inside a folder called `model`